mecafdl/pigraphs_body_morphology/README.md

 1. Add directories to search path, in MATLAB's command line: `run init_path.m`

-2. To see the results for the robot manipulator open `franka.m`.
+2. To see the results for the simulated robot manipulator open `franka_simulated.m`.
 The different sections of the code are self-explanatory

+3. To see the results for the physical robot manipulator open `franka_physical.m`.
+The different sections of the code are self-explanatory

-3. To see the results for the robot manipulator open `phantomx.m`.
+4. To see the results for the robot manipulator open `phantomx.m`.
 The different sections of the code are self-explanatory